netoptimizer/prototype-kernel/kernel/Documentation/networking/XDP/use-cases/xdp_use_case_ddos_scrubber.rst

 .. warning::

-   **NEW-FEATURE:** A software solution could be a combination of XDP_TX and XDP_DUMP.
+   **NEW-FEATURE:** A software solution could be a combination of :ref:`XDP_TX` and XDP_DUMP.
 Doing both XDP_TX and XDP_DUMP would only cost an extra page refcnt.
 They only need sampling.
 The XDP_DUMP should be implemented such that it has a limited queue size, and simply drops if the queue is full.

 Need: smaller eBPF programs